Thistle & Rabbit

 Description of the Program

-At Thistle & Rabbit In-Home Childcare, our curriculum is rooted in a deep respect for children as capable, curious thinkers.
+At Thistle & Rabbit In-Home Childcare, we service children 0-3 with a small daycare license that allows up to 6 children.
 Inspired by the Reggio Emilia approach, we see learning as a co-constructed journey that begins with children’s ideas.
 We listen closely, observe with intention, and design experiences that grow from their interests.
 Relationships, collaboration, and a thoughtfully prepared environment form the foundation of our work.Our goal is to cultivate a nurturing space where children can explore, imagine, and grow through hands-on activities and meaningful play.

 Holistic Development Focus